achen6159/My-Space-Game/README.md

 ## Controls

-Player moves using arrows and press SPACE to shoot lasers.
+Player moves using arrow keys and press SPACE to shoot lasers.